-Welcome to The Radnorshire Society
+Welcome to the Radnorshire Society

 The Radnorshire Society, established in 1930, is concerned with the archaeology and history of the historic county of Radnorshire (now part of Powys).